 The aims when adapting the original NBFL design to use the Volvo chassis included using as many existing design features and physical parts as possible.
 Therefore the side structure, roof and floor retain the distinctive NBFL familial design, although the SRM's moulded fibreglass rear dome is a new feature.
 Unfortunately one design feature of the new SRM which will annoy some passengers is the lack of rear window.
 Bus garages which also operate NBFL /NRM vehicles will appreciate the high level of commonality of spare parts - only 24 major body parts are unique to the SRM buses.
 A degree of commonality also applies with buses that also use the Volvo B5LH chassis but have different bodywork styles.

 The plan was that in late summer 2016 the first six of these SRM buses would be introduced on bus route No.13, to work alongside 50 buses with the same chassis and Gemini 3 bodywork.
 However, things did not work out as planned and instead by November just the one SRM was in service.
-Instead it was January 2017 before they had all entered service, mostly on route No.13 but sometimes on other routes operated out of the same bus garage, such as No.H14.
+Instead it was January 2017 before they had all entered service, mostly on route No.13 but sometimes on other routes operated out of the same bus garage, such as H14 and 183.

 Meanwhile in November 2016 a variant of the SRM bus design was included on the Volvo Buses stand at a bus and coach industry exhibition.
 It was here to demonstrate what is known as opportunity charging.
 The concept is that rather than try to carry enough battery power for a full day the batteries benefit from short top-up charges during the day.
 This is usually done at bus stops, with the electricity being sourced directly from the national grid.
-There are several opportunity charging technologies, Volvo call the one that they (and industry partners) created OppCharge.
+There are several opportunity charging technologies, Volvo call the one that they (together with industry partners) created OppCharge.